 Program Modification or Suspension due to Health or Safety Concerns

-The Study Abroad Risk Assessment Committee is responsible for recommending whether or not to suspend an ongoing or previously approved undergraduate education abroad opportunity if a significant health, safety or security concern is raised regarding that experience.
-In making this assessment, the group will consider the risk management plan for the students, staff or faculty involved in the program or experience and the balance between the value of the academic experience in that specific location versus the risks associated with that location/activity.
+The International Risk Assessment Committee (IRAC) is responsible for recommending whether or not to suspend an ongoing or previously approved undergraduate education abroad opportunity if a significant health, safety or security concern is raised regarding that experience.
+In making this assessment, the group will consider the risk management plan for the students, staff or faculty involved in the program or experience, and the balance between the value of the academic experience in that specific location versus the risks associated with that location/activity.

-This concern may arise if the ISOS security risk rating for a location changes to High or Extreme, if a new U.S. Department of State (U.S. DOS) Travel Warning is issued for a location, if a program that currently operates with permission in a country with a Travel Warning and the health or safety conditions presented in a Travel Permission Application change materially, or if health, safety, or security concerns presented in the original program proposal change materially.
+This concern may arise if a new U.S. Department of State (U.S. DOS) Travel Warning is issued for a location, if a program that currently operates with permission in a country with a Travel Warning and the health or safety conditions presented in a Travel Permission Application change materially, or if health, safety, or security concerns presented in the original program proposal change materially.

 - Student Impact

 From time to time, the United States Department of State (U.S. DOS) announces Travel Warnings for specific countries.
 Travel Warnings are issued when "long-term, protracted conditions that make a country dangerous or unstable lead the State Department to recommend that Americans avoid or consider the risk of travel to that country.
 A Travel Warning is also issued when the U.S. government's ability to assist American citizens is constrained due to the closure of an embassy or consulate or because of a drawdown of its staff."